Share Now to expand electric fleet in Europe

-BMW and Daimler join for combined mobility services
+BMW & Daimler finally combine all mobility services

 BMW and Daimler have now combined their mobility services as announced.
-The two companies are investing more than one billion euros to further expand and closely interlink their existing car sharing, ride-hailing, parking, charging and multi-modality services.
+The two companies are investing more than one billion euros to expand further and closely interlink their existing car sharing, namely Car2Go and DriveNow as well as ride-hailing, parking, charging and multi-modality services.

 DriveNow expanding UK fleet by 130 BMW electric cars